 Pits two climbers against each other in head-to-head competition.
-Both climbers are secured to safety ropes and attempt to scale a 15m-high wall, set at an angle of 95 degrees, faster than their opponent on identical routes.
-Winning times for the men’s and women’s events tend to be around six to eight seconds.
-A false start results in instant disqualification.
+Both climbers are secured to safety ropes and attempt to scale a 15m-high wall, set at an angle of 95 degrees.

-Since each competitor will be climbing the same course for every “run,” their tactics will be fully memorized, demonstrating a skill that has been fine-tuned through countless hours of rote practice.
-To win each run, a competitor will have to reach the top of the wall and slap a buzzer before his/her opponent does; the goal is to climb as quickly and efficiently as possible, which usually involves frog-like leaping or dyno’ing (see Glossary) between the holds.
-The time it takes a competitor to reach the buzzer will not be a determining factor—to advance, he/she merely has to be faster than their opponent.
-Fast races and record-breaking times are more like icing on the cake.
+Since each competitor will be climbing the same course for every “run,” their tactics will be fully memorized, demonstrating a skill that has been fine-tuned through countless hours of practice.
+The goal is to climb as quickly and efficiently as possible, which usually involves frog-like leaping or dyno’ing (see Glossary) between the holds.
+A timing system with sensors is used to ensure climbers do not leave the ground early and a timing pad at the top of the route must be hit in order for the climber to finish.
 False starts in speed climbing can be fairly common and result in a disqualification.

 Content courtesy of John Burgman, Climbing Magazine.

 5.60 – John Brosler

 Current World Records

 No results found in this location.
 Please try again.